michaelzm/bookhawk/README.md

 ## ✨ Features

 - **Automatic Book Detection**: Utilizes the YOLOv10 model to accurately locate books in an image.
-- **Precise Segmentation**: Employs the SAM (Segment Anything Model) to isolate each detected book from its background.
+- **Precise Segmentation**: Employs the SAM (Segment Anything Model) via the native implementation to isolate each detected book from its background.
 - **Intelligent Information Extraction**: Leverages a powerful multimodal large language model (Ollama with Qwen) to perform OCR and extract the book's title and author.
 - **Interactive Web Interface**: A user-friendly frontend built with React to upload images and view results in real-time.
 - **Streaming API**: A FastAPI backend that streams results as they are processed, providing a responsive user experience.